tslocke/hobocookbook/manual/dryml-guide.markdown

     </def>
 {.dryml}

 `<def>` takes a special attribute `attrs`.
-Use this to declare a list (separated by commas) of attributes, much as you declare arguments to a method in Ruby.
-In this definition we construct the URL from the `base_url` helper and `file`, which is a local variable.
-You should think of `file` as an ordinary argument to a method.
-Just like arguments in Ruby, it becomes a local variable inside the tag definition.
-Notice the use of the Ruby string interpolation syntax (`#{...}`) inside that `href`.
-You can use that syntax in any attribute in DRYML.
+Use this to declare a list (separated by commas) of attributes, much as you would declare arguments to a method in Ruby.
+Here we've defined one attribute, `file`, and just like arguments in Ruby, `file` becomes a local variable inside the tag definition.
+In this definition we construct the `href` attribute from the `base_url` helper and `file`, using Ruby string interpolation syntax (`#{....}`).
+Remember that you can use that syntax when providing a value for any attribute in DRYML.

-The call to this tag would look like:
+The call to this tag would look like this:

     <help-link file="intro">Introductory Help</help-link>
 {.dryml}

-The regular XML-link attribute syntax -- `file="intro"` -- will be pass a string value to the attribute.
+Using regular XML-like attribute syntax -- `file="intro"` -- passes "intro" as a string value to the attribute.
 DRYML also allows you to pass any Ruby value.
 When the attribute value starts with `&`, the rest of the attribute is interpreted as a Ruby expression.
 For example you could use this syntax to pass `true` and `false` values:

     <help-link file="intro" new-window="&true">Introductory Help</help-link>
     <help-link file="intro" new-window="&false">Introductory Help</help-link>